 FT Request frame

-The FT Request frame is sent by the STA to its associated AP or by the non-AP MLD through an affiliated STA to its associated AP MLD through an affiliated AP to initiate an over-the-DS fast BSS transition.
+The FT Request frame is sent by the FTO to its associated FTR to initiate an over-the-DS fast BSS transition.

 Figure 9-1140 (FT Request frame Action field format) shows the format of the FT Request frame Action field.